anhinga/2021-notes/self-transforming-neural-machines/tutorial/README.md

 Figure 4 of Section 4, _Variadic Neurons_, of https://arxiv.org/abs/1712.07447 (_Dataflow Matrix Machines and V-values: a Bridge between Programs and Neural Nets_).

+When one has unlimited number of inputs and outputs, it is convenient for them to have the same shape, and so one would like to pick a sufficiently universal shape to cover a variety of needs.

+We choose nested dictionaries with numbers at their leaves, and we call them V-values, for "vector-like values" and as a homage for S-expressions.

 ![v-value](v-value.png)

 Figure 3 of Section 3, _V-values_, of https://arxiv.org/abs/1712.07447 (_Dataflow Matrix Machines and V-values: a Bridge between Programs and Neural Nets_).